puppetlabs/gettext-setup-gem/README.md

 **PO file** - A bilingual file containing the source English strings (msgid) and target language strings (msgstr).
 This file is generated from the POT file and is where translated strings are added.
 A PO file is generated for each language.

 **Transifex** - A translation management system.
-When PO files are updated, the updates are pulled into Transifex and translated there.
+When POT files are updated, the updates are pushed to Transifex.
+Transifex generates a PO file for each language that has been set up in the Transifex project.
+Translators enter the string translations in the PO for their language.

 ## Setup for your project

-These are the poingant bits of this example that you need to replicate in your project:
+These are the poignant bits of this example that you need to replicate in your project:

 1. Add `gem 'gettext-setup'` to your `Gemfile`.